 Today, the Old Town Hall still has a variety of fascinating sights.
 On the first floor, the Hall of Pillars invites visitors to the City Gallery, which hosts exhibits by Salzburg artists.

 See Related: Best Theme Parks in Europe

 Salzburg Zoo is a great place for a family excursion and day trip, with over 1,500 animals representing 150 distinct species ranging in size from massive white rhinos to tiny harvest mice.

-In the year 1424, an archbishopric zoological park sat where Salzburg Zoo now stands.
-The zoological garden has discontinued at the end of the Archbishopric of Salzburg in 1816, and a zoo that houses species endemic to Austria’s alpine habitat was established on the same grounds in 1961.
+In 1424, an archbishopric zoological park sat where Salzburg Zoo now stands.
+The zoological garden discontinued at the end of the Archbishopric of Salzburg in 1816, and a zoo that houses species endemic to Austria’s alpine habitat was established on the same grounds in 1961.

 Salzburg Zoo has been considered a “geo zoo” since 1990.
 The grounds of the zoo are separated into several regions based on continents.
 From ordinary house mice to Arctic wolves, chamois, red pandas, brown bears, and reindeer, the Eurasia section is home to species unique to the European and Asian continents.

 In the South America section, a variety of unusual species abound.
 Flamingos, monkeys, reptiles, alpacas, and even a few large cats consider this section their home.